menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [1] The management console also works on non-server Windows that have not reached their EOL.

-..
-[2] The REST and SOAP APIs are bundled into the Web Application, both for Windows and Linux.
+[[2] The REST and SOAP APIs are bundled into the Web Application for Windows and Linux.

 .. note::
-   On January 14, 2020, Microsoft ended support for Windows server 2008 and 2008 R2 and therefore support for those server types are deprecated in versions 10.2 and above of    Micetro.
+   On January 14, 2020, Microsoft ended support for Windows Server 2008 and 2008 R2, and therefore support for those server types is deprecated in versions 10.2 and above of Micetro.

 .. note::
-   32-bit Linux Operating Systems will no longer be supported in version 10.2 and above due to the lack of support from common Linux distros
+   Starting from version 10.2, support for 32-bit Linux Operating Systems will be discontinued due to the lack of support from common Linux distributions.

 Databases
 ---------